 Metals can be elements or alloys.
 Elements are the basic building blocks of chemistry.
 Examples of elements: Oxygen, nitrogen, hydrogen, iron (Fe), copper (Cu) and niobium (Nb).

-Lead (Pb) is an element that was traditionally popular as an ingredient in casting alloys (and some other alloys) because it makes some metals softer, less brittle and/or helps them melt at lower temperatures.
-Lead is now known to be related to certain health problems (especially in children), and many governments are regulating allowable amounts of lead in jewelry components.
+Lead (Pb) is an element that was popular for 1,000's of years as an ingredient in casting alloys (and some other alloys) because it makes some metals softer, less brittle and/or helps them melt at lower temperatures.
+Lead is now known to be related to certain cognitive and health problems (especially in children), and most governments are regulating allowable amounts of lead in jewelry components, due to the dangers of children swallowing beads or other parts of their jewelry.
 Jewelry components containing lead are generally considered safe for adults to handle and wear externally, as adults are less likely to ingest their jewelry.
 More about lead in jewelry components.

 Alloys are mixtures of various elements.
 Alloys can be a "base" (less costly) metal, like brass, or a "precious" (more costly) metal, like sterling silver or karat gold.
 Jewelers and engineers create alloys to change the color, melting temperature, and/or strength of elements.
 For example, solid gold is too soft for most applications.
 To make it stronger, it is alloyed (mixed) with other elements.